chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 See [Configure Data Collection]({{< relref "data-collection.md" >}}) for more information.

 ### Upgrades

+We've committed to ensuring the stability of the upgrade and to supporting Chef Automate's automatic upgrades.
 To upgrade an airgapped install, you must supply an airgap bundle.

 On an internet-connected host, follow the steps in [Create an Airgap